Beyond Wilson-Cowan dynamics: oscillations and chaos without inhibition: Conclusion

 An interesting byproduct of our method is that when constructing the model as done in section~\ref{sec.macromodel}, the way in which the dynamics might be affected by correlations between the activities of different populations becomes quite clear.
 Indeed, to obtain a closed dynamical system, we chose to neglect covariances in equations~\eqref{eq.macrosystem}, which led us to approximate the expectations \(\expect{F_J(B_J^t)S_t^J}\) by the corresponding functions where the variables \(S_t^J\) and \(B_t^J\) are replaced with their expectations.
 Using a higher-order moment closure, we could take into account the correlations between activities of different populations.
 We intend to investigate this in future work.

 \bmhead{Acknowledgments}

-This work was supported by the Natural Sciences and Engineering Research Council of Canada, the Fonds de recherche du Qu\'ebec -- Nature and technologies, and the Sentinel North program of Universit\'e Laval, funded by the Canada First Research Excellence Fund.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (N.D, P.D, V.P), the Fonds de recherche du Qu\'ebec -- Nature and technologies (N.D., V.P.), and the Sentinel North program of Universit\'e Laval (N.D., P.D), funded by the Canada First Research Excellence Fund.

 \bmhead{Code availability}

 All numerical results presented in this paper were obtained with the PopNet package \citep{painchaud_popnet_2022}, written in the Python programming language and available on GitHub.